 Fun fact: 19% of elementary school teachers said they needed to earn a master’s degree for their current roles.[ii]

-What Might I Learn in Online Masters Programs in Education?
+What Might I Learn in Online Masters in Education Programs for K-12 Teachers?

 Great question!
 Especially for teachers who already have some experience, it’s natural to wonder what an online masters in education program may cover.
 Here are a few knowledge areas you could potentially study: